pantheon-systems/documentation/source/content/guides/sendgrid-wordpress-wp-mail-smtp.md

 This guide assumes a pre-existing configuration of:

-- An configured WordPress site.
+- A configured WordPress site.
 See our [Quick Start](/guides/quickstart) guide if you need to set up a new WordPress site on Pantheon.
 - A familiarity with the [WebOps workflow](/pantheon-workflow), as we will be moving code and content between environments.
 - A SendGrid account and API key.
 Follow the steps in [Create a SendGrid Account](/guides/sendgrid/#create-a-sendgrid-account) to create and authenticate an account.
 - If your site has access to [Multidev](/multidev), we suggest creating a new Multidev environment to work in.
 If so, substitute the Multidev name for `dev` in the guide below, unless otherwise noted.